anawat888/lab4.1/.github/ISSUE_TEMPLATE/feature.md

   - type: markdown
     attributes:
       value: |
-        Thanks for taking the time to fill out this bug report!
+        Thanks for taking the time to fill out this Feature!
   - type: input
     id: contact
     attributes: